beeva-arturomartinez/beeva-best-practices/devops/docker/README.md

 ## Docker Essentials

-### Writing dockerfiles
+### Optimize your dockerfiles

 Images can be built automatically following the instructions defined in a Dockerfile.
 These are general guidelines for writing dockerfiles:

 * Each Docker image consists of a series of layers.
 Docker makes use of union file systems to combine these layers into a single image.
 When you change a Docker image, rather than replacing the whole image or entirely rebuilding, only that layer is added or updated.
-In a Dockerfile, each command generates a layer, thus organize your Dockerfile so that common commands that you doesn't expect to change are located at the beginning, and .
+In a Dockerfile, each command generates a layer, thus organize your Dockerfile so that common commands that you doesn't expect to change are located at the beginning.

 * Use a .dockerignore file to specify excluded files and directories to increase the build performance.